AhadAshfaq/Patient-Trajectory-Clustering/README.md

 2. **Lab Events File (`labevents.csv`):**
    Contains detailed laboratory measurement records linked to patient admissions, with timestamps and lab test identifiers.

-Researchers must obtain access via credentialed request and download the relevant extraction.
-Alternatively, users can prepare and provide their dataset files in the same format.
+Researchers must obtain access via credentialed request and download the relevant extraction. `Alternatively`, users can prepare and provide their dataset files in the same format.

 3. **Data Placement:**
    Place the required cohort and lab events files inside the /data directory at the root of the project.
 Ensure that the file paths in the load_data() function within main.py correctly point to these files before running the pipeline.